 Account balance x percentage factor = annual pension requirement (rounded to nearest $10)

-The relief does not reduce the maximum allowable under a transition to retirement income stream, it is merely a means to assist in the preservation of capital.
+The relief does not reduce the maximum allowable under a TRIS, it is largely a means to assist in the preservation of capital.

-Market Linked (Term Allocated) Pensions will also have 50% relief.
-The calculation of these pensions is slightly different to above as Trustees are required to calculate an amount in accordance with the regulations and then the member can elect to pay any amount within 10% of that amount.
+Market Linked (Term Allocated) Pensions also have 50% relief.
+The calculation of these pensions is slightly different to above as Trustees are required to calculate an amount in accordance with the Regulations and then the member can elect to pay any amount within 10% of that amount.

 Here is how the calculation will work: